backend-developers-ltd/ComputeHorde/README.md

 designed to **supercharge Bittensor with scalable and trusted GPU computing power**.

-By transforming untrusted GPUs provided by miners into trusted compute resources, ComputeHorde enables **validators of other subnets** to access large amounts of decentralized computing power efficiently and cost-effectively, paving the way for Bittensor to scale beyond its current limitations to potentially support over 1,000 subnets.
+By transforming untrusted GPUs provided by miners into trusted compute resources, ComputeHorde enables **validators of other subnets** to access large amounts of decentralized computing power cost-effectively, paving the way for Bittensor to scale beyond its current limitations to support potentially over 1,000 subnets.

 ## Key Features